jamesgeddes/jamesgeddes.github.io/index.md

 I upskill your team so that they have the skills and mindset required for a data driven future

-> I automate the boring stuff
-> so that your people
-> can better add value
+**I automate the boring stuff so that your people can better add value.**

 ### Nitty Gritty